-Building on the OECD-NEA BFBT and PSBT benchmarks, McMaster University, in collaboration with North Carolina State University, launched a CANDU thermal-hydraulic benchmark under the WPRS Expert Group on Uncertainty Analysis in Modelling (EGUAM).
+Building on the NEA BFBT and PSBT benchmarks, McMaster University, in collaboration with North Carolina State University, launched a CANDU thermal-hydraulic benchmark under the WPRS Expert Group on Uncertainty Analysis in Modelling (EGUAM).
 The CANDU Owners Group (COG) provided full-scale experimental data for a 28-element CANDU fuel assembly including pressure drop and detailed pin temperatures for single-phase and boiling conditions.

 The purpose of the benchmark is to:

 A unique aspect of these data is the traversing thermocouples which provide axial and azimuthal sheath temperatures along every fuel element for both pre= and post-CHF conditions.
 A wide range of test conditions (inlet pressure, mass flows and inlet temperatures) will be provided to participants along with the temperature scans, CHF location and power, and post-dryout sheath temperatures.
 Similar to the NUPEC Boiling Water Reactor (BWR) Full-size Fine-mesh Bundle Tests (BFBT) and NUPEC Pressurised Water Reactor (PWR) Subchannel and Bundle Tests (PSBT) benchmarks, the complete set of data will be made available to participants after completion of the benchmark.

 NEA: O. Buss

 McMaster University Co-ordinator: D.R.
 Novog

 Created in 2019, under the guidance of the Working Party on Scientific Issues of Reactor Systems (WPRS) the expert group will perform specific tasks associated with core thermal-hydraulics aspects of present and future nuclear power systems.